German-American Bank Building • American National Bank

 2. Old Money from The German American National Bank of Aurora.
 (Submitted on April 27, 2016, by William Fischer, Jr. of Scranton, Pennsylvania.)

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on April 26, 2016, by William Fischer, Jr. of Scranton, Pennsylvania.
-This page has been viewed 218 times since then and 25 times this year.
-Photos: 1, 2, 3, 4. submitted on April 26, 2016, by William Fischer, Jr. of Scranton, Pennsylvania.
+This page was last revised on April 20, 2020.
+It was originally submitted on April 26, 2016, by William Fischer, Jr. of Scranton, Pennsylvania.
+This page has been viewed 288 times since then and 23 times this year.
+Last updated on April 20, 2020, by Jason Voigt of Glen Carbon, Illinois.
+Photos: 1, 2, 3, 4. submitted on April 26, 2016, by William Fischer, Jr. of Scranton, Pennsylvania. • Devry Becker Jones was the editor who published this page.